top of page

 Category B: Less than 6 months with employer or has variable income

 This category is used when you & your partner or both in the UK and you have permission to work.
-Either your partner and/or you are in salaried or non-salaried employment at the date of application submission, and you haven't been with the same employer and/or not earning the same income level relied upon in the application for at least 6 months prior to the submission date of your FLR extension.
+Either your partner and/or you are in salaried or non-salaried employment at the date of application submission, and you haven't been with the same employer and/or not earning the same income level relied upon in the application for at least 6 months prior to the submission date of your visa extension.

 Category B can be used by anyone who has been with their current employer for less than 6 months, or who has been with their current employer for more than 6 months but their earnings our variable and need to be considered under category B rather than under Category A.